Funding delivered through Made in WA is intended to:

 Evidence of any risks identified in your project as a result of COVID-19 and how you plan to mitigate these risks.
 You may also wish to provide information on alternative plans should your proposed project or activity be impacted.

-For example, consider including a risk management statement or plan if your project includes activities which are impacted by, or could be impacted by, public heath restrictions, such as public gatherings.
+For example, consider including a risk management statement or plan if your project includes activities which could be impacted by key personnel illness, replacement of key personnel, or postponement of activity.

 Applicants to Regional and Remote Festivals Fund can request a draft review when the application is complete.
 Check the key dates calendar for the draft review deadline.